 You might be thinking, “That’s what we already do!”.
 Many people have played roleplaying games for years using this approach.
 But just as often, players look at their character sheet and think, “How can I use this ability in this situation?”.
 There’s nothing inherently wrong with that; it’s just not strictly fiction first if you’re fishing for a reason to cast a spell, use an ability, or bring out an item.

 So while the ideal is what your character knows, thinks, and feels should be the sole basis of how they react according to the fiction - it doesn’t quite always work that way.
-This is especially true when you start to mix in plot points, SFX, “stupid dice tricks”, or other methods that mechanics can change outcomes.
-Those mechanics are about bending the fiction to go the way you want it to, which still requires using the fiction as the starting point and not the mechanics.
+This is especially true when you start to mix in plot points, SFX, “stupid dice tricks”, or other mechanics can change outcomes.
+Those mechanics may not start from the fiction or directly affect the fiction, but their inclusion doesn’t make a game not “fiction first”.
+Regardless, one should use the fiction as a starting point whenever possible.

 Narrative